galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken .document}
 All the tools are encapsulated in scripts managed with yarn.
-You simply need to ask for one of the possible output, and the necessary steps are run automatically.
+You simply need to provide the path for one of the possible output, and the necessary steps are run automatically.
 :::::::::